bayesian-inference/notes/gibbs sampling: probit model/README.md

 `pdfTeX 3.1415926-2.4-1.40.13 (TeX Live 2012/Debian)`
 and it was OK.

+Some of you may be missing the [algorithms package](http://www.ctan.org/pkg/algorithms) used in `\usepackage{algorithm}`, so install it from the CTAN website.

 TODO
 ----
 Any (constructive) feedback is welcomed.
 Thanks to Matej and Ondra for reporting the compilation bug.